Email Communications and eNews

 - Groups – Many Facebook users utilize groups to show their affiliation to groups.
 If you would like to create a group involving Special Olympics Texas, so please send those suggestions to email@example.com and we will work with you to organize groups and members.
 Groups may not be created using the name or identity of Special Olympics Texas (SOTX).

-- Logos – The logo may not be used under any circumstances on social media sites.
+- Logos – The logo may not be used under any circumstances on social media or personal sites.

 We hope that you will join our social media community.
 As friends of Special Olympics Texas, we ask for your help in monitoring pages and alert us to content that may be inconsistent with the SOTX mission, so that we can continue to protect our organization and athletes.
 Please email firstname.lastname@example.org if you have questions or see anything inappropriate or disrespectful on our pages or on pages of others.

 It is critical that you use appropriate terminology when speaking about Special Olympics Texas.
 In doing so, you help us educate the public and reinforce our organization’s brand.
 Please notify the Communications Department of all media interviews and speaking opportunities prior to completion.
 We can then provide you with the most up-to-date information about SOTX to ensure we are communicating a consistent message.

 - A person has intellectual disabilities, rather than is mentally retarded; is suffering from, is afflicted with, or is a victim of mental retardation or intellectual disabilities.